Guadalupe Mountains National Park: Ecology

 Three major ecosystems are contained within the park.
 The Chihuahuan Desert exhibits salt flats, creosote bushes, and honey mesquite on the western side of the park, with low elevations on the eastern side covered with grassland, pinyon pine, and junipers.
 The canyon interiors, including McKittrick, Bear, and Pine Springs Canyon, exhibit bigtooth maple, velvet ash, chinkapin oak, and other deciduous trees that are fed by springs recharged by mountain streams.
 Finally, alpine areas more than 7000 ft above sea level contain forests of ponderosa pine, Arizona pine, southwestern white pine, Rocky Mountain Douglas-fir, alligator juniper, and small stands of quaking aspen.

 The range contains many large cave systems, including Carlsbad Caverns and Lechuguilla Cave.
 The history of the range includes occupation by ancient Pueblo and Mogollon peoples, and by the Apache and various outlaws in the 19th century.

 Flora

-Viola guadalupensis, the Guadalupe Mountains violet, is a rare plant that is only endemic to the park.
+The park is home to over 1000 species of plants, some of which include cacti, succulents, wildflowers, grasses and shrubs.
+Viola guadalupensis, the Guadalupe Mountains violet, is a rare plant that is endemic to the park.